-During the first week of the Residency experience, the university supervisor will meet with the mentor teacher and teacher candidate to discuss expectations for the triad and set goals for the term.
-At this visit, teacher candidates should present a plan for future visits.
-The mentor teacher during the first weeks should enable the teacher candidate to conduct focused observations of the normal rhythms and routines of the classroom.
+During the first week of the Residency experience, the teacher candidate should contact their university supervisor to schedule their first observation.
+They should also set aside time to discuss expectations and goals with their mentor teacher and to become oriented to school and classroom culture, school policies, and building expectations.
+The mentor teacher during the first week should model routines and lessons for the teacher candidate as an introduction to the classroom.
 Mentor teachers help the teacher candidate learn who their pupils are, how they respond to teaching, and how the learning environment in the classroom is created by design.
+They should also share any necessary documents such as IEPs or 504 plans with the teacher candidate.